Where Common Knowledge Cannot Be Formed, Common Belief Can -- Planning with Multi-Agent Belief Using Group Justified Perspectives: Background

 There are two main approaches to model distributed belief: (1) belief merging~\cite{DBLP:conf/kr/Konieczny00,DBLP:journals/logcom/KoniecznyP02,DBLP:conf/atal/EveraereKM15}; and (2) merging the agents' epistemic accessibility relations~\cite{DBLP:journals/ai/HalpernM92,DBLP:journals/synthese/WangA13,DBLP:journals/jancl/Roelofsen07,AGOTNES20171,DBLP:conf/dali/Solaki20,DBLP:conf/lori/Li21,DBLP:conf/lics/GoubaultKLR23,VANDERHOEK1999215}.
 Typically, merging conflicting beliefs is solved using some form of ordering over agents or propositions, meaning that some agents (propositions) receive priority over others.
-In this paper, we give two definitions of distributed belief: one that accepts inconsistent distributed belief; and one in which conflicting beliefs are removed entirely, leading to a modal operator that obeys the axiom of consistency (axiom $D$).
-In what is the most closely related work to ours, \citeauthor{DBLP:conf/ecai/HerzigLPRS20} \shortcite{DBLP:conf/ecai/HerzigLPRS20} combine the two approaches of belief merging and the merging of accessibility relations to define a logic for modeling explicit and implicit distributed beliefs.
+In this paper, we propose a definition for group justified distributed belief, in which conflicting beliefs are removed entirely, leading to a modal operator that obeys the axiom of consistency (axiom $D$) while dropping Axiom D2 (A group distributedly believes $\varphi$ if its subset distributedly believes $\varphi$) as agents' justified beliefs could be false.
+In what is the most closely related work to ours, \citeauthor{DBLP:conf/ecai/HerzigLPRS20}~\shortcite{DBLP:conf/ecai/HerzigLPRS20} combine the two approaches of belief merging and the merging of accessibility relations to define a logic for modeling explicit and implicit distributed beliefs.
 Explicit distributed belief is obtained from each agent's individual belief base; while implicit belief is derived from the group's collective belief base.
-In addition, they also introduce customised belief combination operators to model consistent distributed beliefs.
+In addition, they also introduce customized belief combination operators to model consistent distributed beliefs.

-\textbf{Common belief}, denoted $CB_G \varphi$, is defined as: all agents in $G$ believe $\varphi$, all agents in $G$ believe that all agents in $G$ believe $\varphi$, all agents in $G$ believe \ldots, up to an infinite depth of nesting.
-The existing work~\cite{Meggle2003,DBLP:conf/lori/Schwarzentruber11,DBLP:journals/mlq/Bonanno96,DBLP:journals/jphil/Heifetz99,DBLP:journals/mlq/BonannoN00} reasons for belief on belief bases or possible worlds. \citeauthor{DBLP:journals/jair/Hu0L22} \shortcite{DBLP:journals/jair/Hu0L22} form the common knowledge of a group by finding the fixed point intersection of all perspectives from all agents in the group, showing that this fixed point always exists within a finite bound.
-However, this approach cannot handle justified beliefs.
+\textbf{Common belief}, denoted $\cb_G \varphi$, is defined as: all agents in $G$ believe $\varphi$, all agents in $G$ believe that all agents in $G$ believe $\varphi$, all agents in $G$ believe \ldots, up to an infinite depth of nesting.
+The existing work~\cite{Meggle2003,DBLP:conf/lori/Schwarzentruber11,DBLP:journals/mlq/Bonanno96,DBLP:journals/jphil/Heifetz99,DBLP:journals/mlq/BonannoN00} reasons for belief on belief bases or possible worlds. \citeauthor{DBLP:journals/jair/Hu0L22}~\shortcite{DBLP:journals/jair/Hu0L22} forms the common knowledge of a group by finding the fixed point intersection of all agents' perspectives from the group, showing that this fixed point always exists within a finite bound.
+However, their approach cannot handle beliefs.